Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-Choosing a different value for \(\kappa\) does not work, and carrier waves are the reason.
+Choosing a larger value for \(\kappa\) does not work, and carrier waves explain why.
 A rescaled characteristic polynomial \(\mathcal Z_A(\theta/10)\) for \(A\in U(10 N)\) does not look like the concatenation of \(10\) different \(\mathcal Z_A(\theta)\) for \(A\in U(N)\).
-The rescaled polynomial will have much larger carrier waves, because the system is larger so there is more scope for the zeros to slosh around and create regions of higher and lower density.
+The rescaled polynomial will have larger carrier waves, because the system is larger so there is more scope for the zeros to slosh back-and-forth and create regions of higher and lower density.
 A side-effect will be that moments of the polynomials will not accurately predict moments of the \(\zeta\)-function: the maximum from a \(10\times\) larger system will typically be much larger than the maximum among \(10\) different smaller systems.